Thoughtful Gifts for Gardeners, from Fun to Practical - updated for 2025

 Grow light bulbs can be used in overhead fixtures or in table lamps.
 They replace regular light bulbs, and keep house plants happy in the winter.

-They don't need a special fixture so they are super handy, and they boost the light over my houseplants and keep them happy, which keeps me happy!
+The light bulbs don't need a special fixture so they are super handy, and they boost the light over my houseplants and keep them happy, which keeps me happy!

 No overhead fixtures where a grow light bulb could go?
 You can replace a regular lamp bulb with a grow light bulb, and set your plants on the table, under the lamp.
 A gooseneck desk lamp works great!